Ireland:

 Dublin to Cork

+Fabulous scenery and great cycling.
 Ireland’s whisky scene has transformed in the last decade.
-Whilst triple distilled ‘pot still’ whiskey is still a speciality they aren’t limited by quite the same regulations as Scottish.
-There is plenty of variety; there even Irish peated malt whiskies being made that match the production of Scottish malts.
+Whilst triple distilled ‘pot still’ whiskey is still a speciality they aren’t limited by quite the same regulations as the Scottish.
+There is plenty of variety; there are even Irish peated malt whiskies being made that match the production techniques of Scottish malts.
 We can judge for ourselves how they’ve succeeded!
+As ever with Saddle Grape & Grain, it’s the journey and the shared experience that matters most.

-Our final ride takes us along the coast and then a quiet back route via a small ferry at Passage West and on to Cork.
+Our final ride of just over 60 miles takes us along the coast and then a quiet back route via a small ferry at Passage West and on to Cork.
 Here we spend our last night together before departure by train or plane the next day.
 If you fancy staying on in Ireland longer, we’ve got a great route suggestion from Cork to Dingle partly along the Wild Atlantic Way.
 We may even add this second week to our Ireland tour in the future.
 There’s even a ferry to Brittany if you fancy a 600km cycle on to Paris!

 The beautiful Wicklow mountains